Lab: Difference-in-Differences from Scratch

 library(fixest)

-# Create interaction term
+# Create the treatment x post interaction manually

 df$treat_post <- df$treated * df$post